Skip to Main Content

 What does CDL do?

-CDL is a modern method of lending that uses technology to replicate a library's right to loan legally acquired materials in digital format under controlled conditions.
-It extends access to physical library resources to users who have limitations on accessing the print collections at VIVA institutions for instruction, study, and research.
+CDL is a modern method of lending that uses technology to replicate a library's right to loan legally acquired materials in digital format under controlled and specific conditions.
+It extends access to physical library resources to users who have limitations on accessing a library’s print collections for instruction, study, and research.

-CDL breaks down barriers to accessing libraries’ physical collections to meet the needs of users, whether they physically live in distant places, have a disability or access barrier, or have any number of other challenges preventing them from being able to go to the library (parents who juggle kids, work and school; students who cannot afford to go to the library; pandemic related reasons, etc.).
+CDL breaks down barriers to accessing libraries’ physical collections to meet the needs of users, whether they physically live in distant places, have an access barrier, or have any number of other challenges preventing them from being able to go to the library.

 Does CDL allow for scanning the whole book (100%), or just a portion?